Vherus/mxtoolbox-php-api/README.md

 $repository->clear();
 ```

-You can do this as many times as you wish before applying any changes.
+You can change things as much as you like before saving anything.
 Once you're happy, simply save the changes you've made

 ```php
 $repository->save();